-It’s a bit controversial but please hear me out.
-Lime is key component of falernum and all the recipes I’ve seen use lime juice or peel.
+The following might be a bit controversial but please hear me out.
+Lime is a key component of falernum and all the recipes I’ve seen use fresh lime juice or peel.
 Which is why they go off.
 It occurred to me that, given that falernum contains both lime and sugar perhaps those two ingredients could be replaced with Rose’s Lime Cordial – which is, of course pretty much imperishable.
 OMG.
 Did he actually just suggest using that nasty stuff?
-Hang on!
-Hear me out guys!
-So I decided to give it a go and eventually came up with this recipe and – in my humble opinion – it’s good.
+Hang on – stay with me guys!
+So, I decided to give it a go and eventually came up with this recipe and – in my humble opinion – it’s good.
 Damn good.
 I’m prepared to concede that a fresh lime version might have the edge but in a cocktail this recipe is easily good enough.
 It’s certainly waaaaaay better than Taylor’s.
+Proceed as follows…

 Shelf Stable Falernum (about 500ml)

-Crush in a mortar and pestle 12 cloves and 6 dried allspice berries.
+Crush gently in a mortar and pestle 12 cloves and 6 dried allspice berries.
+Don’t try to powder them, just crack them open a bit.
 Put the remains into a small jar with 150ml of dry gold rum of at least 40% ABV (I use Havana Club Anejo Especial).
 Leave for two days, shaking well at least twice per day.

 Allspice and cloves

 Filter the rum and spice mix until clear with a paper coffee filter.

 Make 150ml of 1.5 : 1 sugar syrup (150ml sugar to 100ml boiled water).

 Mix both of the above with: